Hiring & Recruitment

 Working remotely in Costa Rica — our take

-If you’re already a digital nomad or you’re interested in adopting this lifestyle, digital nomad visas can help you to travel more freely and spend more time in countries you want to visit.
+If you’re already a digital nomad or you’re interested in adopting this lifestyle, digital nomad visas can help you travel more freely and spend more time in countries you want to visit.
 The Costa Rica digital nomad visa might suit you if you’re interested in remaining in Costa Rica for an extended period.
-It’s advisable to conduct thorough research into the visas that are open to you, and find out how to apply, so you can make the right choice and make a smooth and successful application.
+It’s advisable to conduct thorough research into the visas that are open to you and find out how to apply, so you can make the right choice and make a smooth and successful application.

 FAQs